Copyright & Policy

 4) Definitions

-• Illegal content: Materials whose possession, distribution, or access is unlawful under applicable law.
+• Illegal content: Materials whose possession, distribution, or access is unlawful.

 • Infringing content: Works uploaded without authorization from the rights holder.